lewishowles/components/src/components/content/data-table/data-table.md

 ## To do

-- Allow columns to be hidden via configuration
-- Determine the order of columns by their order in configuration
 - Add search option to allow data to be searched
 - Allow custom search data for column value (via callback, given column key and row data)
 - Allow sorting of columns